vaishnav67/vaishnav67/README.md

 # What is a man?
 A miserable little pile of secrets.
 But enough talk… Have at you!
 Hey there!
-My name is Vaishnav and welcome to my house!
+My name is Vaishnav and welcome to the code factory!
 I'm currently in my 3rd year of college and I hope to work at Microsoft someday lol.
 # Pinned
 | [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=vaishnav67&repo=RaspberryPiIntercom&theme=omni)](https://github.com/vaishnav67/RaspberryPiIntercom) | [![Readme Card](https://github-readme-stats.vercel.app/api/pin/?username=vaishnav67&repo=Instagram-Influencer-Spider&theme=omni)](https://github.com/vaishnav67/Instagram-Influencer-Spider) |